How to Stretch Your Straw Hat Easily | Six Best Methods

 Step 1: Hold the Hat Firmly in Your Hand

 Hold the hat firmly in your hand by the brim.
-Bring it near to your knee.
+Place it on your your knee.

 Step 2: Pull the Hat Over Your Knee